nus-cs2103-AY1718S1/addressbook-level4/collated/main/wishingmaid.md

     //the filepath of the image
     public String getFilePath() {
         return filepath;
     }
-    //url of the image that is parsed into Image class public String getUrl() {
-        return this.url;
-    }
     /** It is guaranteed that the new filepath exists inside the resources folder */ public void resetFilePath(String filepath) {